Last Updated on May 13, 2023 by Dave Farquhar

 So if you want to distinguish yourself as a Unix system administrator, as opposed to a guy who learned Unix by installing Linux on an old box in a spare bedroom like me, this is a good thing to know.
 While I’ve had logins on proprietary Unix systems like Digital Unix, AIX, and Solaris at various times during my career, it occurs to me I never had to reboot any of them.
 So I never had to learn the difference the hard way.

 I wouldn’t be surprised, though, to see this question come up in a job interview for a production Unix sysadmin.

 I’ve never been a first-string Unix guy.
 But as a security guy, I do care about you not losing data.
 So remember init 6.
 If you don’t, you’ll probably wish you did someday.

 Why have a reboot command that isn’t safe to use?

 This begs the question.
 Why should a system have a command that isn’t safe to use?
 For emergencies, basically.
-I have seen systems get into a state where they won’t shut down correctly.
+Systems can get into a state where they won’t shut down correctly.
+I’ve seen that happen, and you’ve probably seen it too.
 Having a reboot command that reboots no matter what gives you an option besides hitting the reset button.
 If the system isn’t right next to you, being able to remotely do the equivalent of hitting the reset button is helpful.
 Having administered Windows systems residing in a data center half a world away, I completely understand that need.